Market

 • External factors such as U.S.-Canada trade tensions and tariffs add further market uncertainty.
 See below for more on this.

-U.S. Tariffs & Potential Implications for Ontario Waterfront Real Estate
+U.S. Tariffs & Continued Implications for Ontario Waterfront Real Estate

 U.S. Tariffs: The Wildcard Shaping Canada’s Real Estate Outlook